sccn/sccn.github.io/workshops/EEGLAB_2012_Beijing.md

 <span style="color: blue">Beijing, China - June 16-18, 2012</span>
 The 15th EEGLAB Workshops will take place from Saturday June 16th through Monday June 18th at Tsinghua University in Beijing, China.
-Participants will be expected to bring laptops with Matlab installed so as to be able to participate in the practical sessions.
+Participants will be expected to bring laptops with MATLAB installed so as to be able to participate in the practical sessions.
 We will introduce and demonstrate the use of EEGLAB-linked tools for performing advanced analyses of EEG and related data, with detailed method